 - To succeed in the future, banks need to develop a detailed roadmap for implementing automation capabilities.

-The future of investment banking will depend upon some external collaborations that improve day-to-day living, help plan for some long-term goals, and contribute to resilience and prosperity.
+Another area where technology is making a significant impact is in risk management.
+Big data analytics enable banks to better analyze and predict market trends.
+The future of investment banking will depend upon some external collaborations that improve day-to-day living, help plan for some long-term goals, and contribute to resilience, prosperity, and economic challenges.